2 Corinthians 6:1

 (a) I helped you.
 God is our very great Helper who rides across the heavens to help us (Deu 33:26).
 He is our very present help in times of trouble (Ps.
 46:1).
 One of the ways God helps us is by revealing his love and saving power through his Son.

 (b) Behold, now… Behold, now.
+Act now.
 Why spend one more day in the prison of sin than you have to?
 Why linger on death row when your pardon has been secured and new life awaits?

 (c) Salvation.
 The original word for salvation means deliverance or rescue.
 Jesus is the great Deliverer who rescues us from our enemies (Luke 1:71).
 See entry for Salvation.